matrix-org/matrix-spec-proposals/proposals/2716-batch-send-historical-messages.md

 However, this MSC is mostly backwards compatible and can be used with the current room version with the fact that redactions aren't supported for `m.room.insertion`, `m.room.batch`, `m.room.marker` events.
-We can protect people from this limitation by throwing an error when they try to use `PUT /_matrix/client/r0/rooms/{roomId}/redact/{eventId}/{txnId}` to redact one of those events.
+We can protect people from this limitation by throwing an error when they try to use [`PUT /_matrix/client/v3/rooms/{roomId}/redact/{eventId}/{txnId}`](https://spec.matrix.org/v1.3/client-server-api/#put_matrixclientv3roomsroomidredacteventidtxnid) to redact one of those events.
 We would have to accept the redaction if it came over federation to avoid split-brained rooms.

 Because we also can't use the `historical` power level for controlling who can send these events in the existing room version, we always persist but instead